chengduzhusiyu/ai-chat-assistant-whatsapp/README.md

 -   NestJS - Provides a scalable architecture for server app development.
 -   Prisma - ORM that makes database interactions easier.
 -   PostgreSQL - Open source relational database.
--   OpenAI API - API for natural language processing and artificial intellige
+-   OpenAI API - API for natural language processing and artificial intelligence.
+-   TypeScript - A JavaScript superset that adds static typing to the language.
+-   Fastify - Used